About the Partnership

 This fantastic, diverse array of organisations is just a selection of those who have been involved with the partnership since it formed in 2011.
 The partnership has also involved farmers, ecologists, angling groups, researchers, local food producers and many more.

 Terms of Reference set out the rules and responsibilities of the Catchment Partnership, and how it is organized and governed.

-The Catchment Partnership is organized around 7 working groups, which were established during an open meeting in March 2012.
+To create the original Catchment Plan (2013) seven working groups were established during an open meeting in March 2012.
 Each group met three times in 2012 to set out their key objectives.